MDF, Softwood or Solid Wood - Which is better for Skirting & Architrave?

 Benefits of Solid Wood Skirting

 The main benefits of choosing solid wood for your skirting or architrave is its wonderful aesthetic and premium durability.
-Its toughness means it can withstand damage caused by everyday wear and tear, bumps and scrapes.
+The toughness of oak skirting boards means they can withstand damage caused by everyday wear and tear, bumps and scrapes.
 Hardwoods, like Oak, also look amazing and suit period properties particularly well.
 The downside is that installing hardwood skirting is an expensive option, thanks to the quality of the materials used.

 If you’re planning on installing your new fittings yourself, it’s important that you fully understand the processes involved.
 If you’re unsure at all, it may be worth contacting a professional to help with installation.